camlischke1/sans-index-template/sec660-gxpn/notes.md

     - sr1(packet) is similar to sr(packet), but it stops after the first response
     - send(packet) sends the packet but does not care about the response
     - sendp(packet) is similar to send(packet) but sends the packet without adding the Ethernet header
+    - ping sweeps
+        -  sr1(x, timeout=1) is the most useful option, because it shows responses and stops after the first response.
+        - send is less useful because it does not show responses.
+        - sendp, srp, and srp1 are not useful all because the constructed packet does not include layer 2 info and will never actually make it to the destination without it.
+        - sr(x) is not as useful because no timeout is specified, and the operator must hit control C for each step through the loop.
+        - timeout=1 tells sr1 how long to wait for the first responses
 - Instrumented fuzzing is an automated mutation selection and delivery mechanism that uses monitored, dynamic analysis of a target process.
     - With instrumented fuzzing, the fuzzer launches (or is attached to) a process, monitors the execution flow of the process, and adjusts the input to the process to achieve high code coverage levels.
     - DynamoRIO tools helps